All Home Meters

 4. Location of the Property.

 Location is another important factor influencing the costs.
 Properties located in high-demand areas, like downtown Miami, might have higher inspection and repair fees due to the increased cost of labor and services in these regions.
-Additionally, if your property is located in an area prone to specific environmental hazards (like hurricanes), you may need specialized inspections or repairs that could raise the cost.
+Additionally, if your property is located in an area prone to specific environmental hazards (like hurricanes), you may need specialized inspections or repairs that could raise the expenses.

 1. Inspection Fees.